-- 2. Each political party in each voting precinct of this state, otherwise qualifying under subsection 1, is entitled to elect one precinct committeeman for each two hundred fifty votes, or majority of a fraction thereof, cast for the party's presidential electors, governor, attorney general, or secretary of state in the precinct in the last general election.
-Each precinct is entitled to at least one precinct committeeman for each party which qualifies under subsection 1.
-Each precinct committeeman must be an elector of the precinct in which the committeeman resides and must be elected for a two-year term. - 3.
-If a political organization desires to organize under this chapter but has not qualified as provided in subsection 1, the organization may elect one precinct committeeman for each precinct in the district.
+If a political party chooses to organize by precinct, the party in each voting precinct of this state is entitled to elect one precinct committeeman for each two hundred fifty votes, or majority of a fraction thereof, cast for the party's presidential electors, governor, attorney general, or secretary of state in the precinct in the last general election.
+Each precinct committeeman must be an elector of the precinct in which the committeeman resides and must be elected for a two-year term.